 A democratic civilization will save itself only if it makes the language of the image into a stimulus for critical reflection, not an invitation to hypnosis.

-Frank Romanelli is a full time faculty member of writing and rhetoric at the University of Rhode Island He teaches live, blended, and online classes in Writing and Communication and coordinates the Early Credit High School Program for Writing and Rhetoric.
+Frank Romanelli is an associate teaching professor of writing and rhetoric at the University of Rhode Island He teaches live, blended, and online classes and coordinates the concurrent enrollment program for writing and rhetoric.
 He is a member of The National Association of Concurrent Enrollment Partnerships (NACEP) and a board member of the New England Association of Concurrent Enrollment Partnerships (NEACEP).
 Frank presents nationally and online about Concurrent and dual enrollment and digital literacy.
-He also facilitates faculty development workshops in project based learning, technology and learning, and digital literacy.
-He is a member of the RI Higher Education Advisory Board for dual and concurrent enrollment.
+He has also facilitated faculty development workshops in project-based learning, technology and learning, dual and concurrent enrollment, and digital literacy across the curriculum.

-Frank holds a B.A. and an M.A. in Education and English from University of Rhode Island with post graduate work in Educational Leadership from Rhode Island College.
+Frank holds a B.A. an M.A.
+Education and English from University of Rhode Island with post graduate work in Educational Leadership from Rhode Island College.

 Watch Frank's videos: A New Literacy: Making Connections in Digital Environments